Inguinal hernia repair

 • Local hematoma or blood clot formation

-• Anesthesia-related complications (such as respiratory depression)
+• Anesthesia-related complications (e.g., respiratory depression)

 Long-term risks include: